Home > Vanderbilt Poll Snapshot

 Joshua Clinton, Abby and Jon Winkleried Professor of Political Science, and John Geer, Gertrude Conaway Vanderbilt Professor of Political Science, have served as co-directors of the Vanderbilt Poll since its inception.
 Clinton received his Ph.D. from Stanford University, where he also earned an M.S. in Statistics and Economics.
 Geer received his Ph.D. from Princeton University, where he also earned an M.A. in Politics.
 Both have substantial experience in survey research, developing representative samples, drafting survey questions, and analyzing data.

 We take our objective of providing an unbiased reading of public opinion very seriously.
 As a result, we conduct telephone interviews through both landlines and cell phones.
 We also weight all statistical results to achieve an accurate demographic representation.
 Beginning in May 2015, we began using a registered voter list to identify the sample of respondents.
 This allows us to gain better understanding about the opinions that state leaders hear and allows us to produce more reliable statistical estimates by eliminating the need to trim samples to exclude non-voters.

 To help identify the most important issues facing our community and to ensure that our questions avoid ideological and partisan bias, we relied the Board for the Center for Nashville Studies.
-Our Board evaluated the poll prior to it going into the field.
+Our Board evaluated the poll prior to it going in the field.
 We started by soliciting suggestions from the Board about what topics to include on the poll and made every effort to utilize those suggestions.
-Once we wrote questions for the Poll, we got the Board's reaction to our proposed questions and then made further revisions based on those reactions.
+Once we wrote questions for the Poll, we got the Board’s reaction to our proposed questions and then made further revisions based on those reactions.

 Current VU Poll board members are: